blaineylab/kChip/README.md

-# kChip
+# kChip Python Package

-Codebase for kChip analysis
+This package contains code necessary for analyzing data for the kChip project.